 Can F1 Drivers Hold If They Need The Toilet During A Race?

 A race can last up to 2 hours according to FIA regulations, and this is a reasonable amount of time to last without going to the bathroom.
 There are pit stops throughout the race, but none that involve the driver going to the bathroom, as there is just not enough time (unless there is a red flag).
 So, the drivers are instructed to pee in their suit if they need to.

 Many will choose not to out of respect for the people who need to clean it up later, but many others just don’t need to go.
 However, when you consider the forces that the drivers undergo throughout the race it becomes clear that going for it is sometimes the smartest option.
-Consider for example if the driver really needs to and has a full bladder.
+For example, consider if the driver really needs to pee and has a full bladder.

 It Could Be Dangerous To Hold It

-Plus, if they end up in a crash, the amount of force felt could cause the bladder to burst if it is full.
-This is obviously not a desired situation and is another reason they are instructed to go if they need.
+Plus, if they end up in a crash, the amount of force could cause the bladder to burst if it is full.
+This is obviously not a desired situation and it’s another reason they are instructed to go if they need.
 But regardless of whether or not they are happy to pee in their seat, they might never need to, despite the long races.
-Let’s consider the conditions of the races themselves.

 Do F1 Drivers Get Thirsty?